azaharafernandezguizan/myPlannedTasks/index.md

 ## June 2018

-1. Prepare the talk about my experience with React, Aurelia and Angular for Comunidad Code.
+1. Prepare the talk about my experience with React, Aurelia and Angular for Comunidad Code. --> **Work in progress**

-2. Start planning my summer personal project.
+2. Start planning my summer personal project --> **Planned!**

+3. Give a talk with Juanma in AsturiasHacking: Introducción al Front mediante Holas Mundo. --> **Work in progress**

 ## July 2018

+1. Prepare the presentation for my talk on Comunidad Code.

-1. Develop my summer personal project.
+2. Develop my summer personal project.

 ## August 2018